Natural Marks in Full-Grain Leather: Why “Imperfections” Are a Sign of Quality

 Why Real Leather Has Natural Marks

 Leather comes from real animals, and just like human skin, no two hides are alike.
-Natural markings can include:

 Are These Marks Considered Defects?